 The tax base is 20% of the gross income realised.

-The taxpayer whose total income in the year exceeds the amount of MKD 1 million shall be required to register for business activity in accordance with the legislation by 15 January of the following year, at the latest.
+The taxpayer whose total income in the year exceeds the amount of 1 million Macedonian denars (MKD) shall be required to register for business activity in accordance with the legislation by 15 January of the following year, at the latest.

 If the taxpayer during the calendar year generates income from sale of one's own agricultural products not exceeding MKD 1 million, such taxpayer shall have the right to recover the tax paid thereof, provided the taxpayer has not realised any other income that is taxable under the PIT Law.